Evridiki: Career turn – collaboration with Korgialas

 In 2002, Evridiki made a turn in her career.
-After her divorce she cooperated no more with her ex-husband and turned from pop music to rock/alternative.
-In her 2002 album Live Ki Allios she performed well known rock songs revealing another side of hers.
-In 2002, she also performed on stage as "Taptim" in the musical The King and I, produced by Mimi Denisi with very positive acceptance by public and critics.
+After her divorce, she turned from pop music to rock/alternative.
+In her 2002 album Live Ki Allios she performed well known rock songs.
+In 2002, she also performed on stage as Taptim in the musical The King and I, produced by Mimi Denisi with positive reviews by public and critics.